jamii/jamii.github.com/_drafts/relational-ui.markdown

 end
 ```

-The current implementation expects one huge template for the entire app but it should be trivial to implement template fragments as a pass before query generation, so that we could eg break the previous example into two components:
+The current implementation expects one huge template for the entire app but it should be trivial to implement template fragments as a pass before query generation.
+Then we could eg break the example from the previous section into two components:

 ``` julia
 @template main()